Amputation claims caused by medical negligence

 Amputation claims are one of the most serious medical negligence claims a person can make.
 If you’ve suffered a life-changing operation as the result of a medical error, you could make an amputation negligence claim.
-Speak to the expert lawyer team at Expert Solicitors today to get the compensation you deserve.
+Speak to our expert solicitors today to get the compensation you deserve.

-The most important things to remember when claiming for the loss of limbs:
+The most important things to remember when making an amputation claim

 - You can claim for medical negligence based on misdiagnosis, errors or poor hygiene